multiscale/muscle3/docs/source/contributing.rst

 Once you've made all the changes needed to resolve the issue, the next step is to make a pull request.
 Your changes so far are on a branch, either in the main repository, or in a fork of the main repository.
-A pull request is a request to the maintainers of MUSCLE 3 to take the changes on your branch, and incorporate them into the main version of the software.
+A pull request is a request to the maintainers of MUSCLE3 to take the changes on your branch, and incorporate them into the main version of the software.

 To make a pull request, make sure that you have committed and pushed all your changes, and that the tests pass.
-Then, go to the Github homepage of your fork, if you have one, or the main MUSCLE 3 repository.
+Then, go to the Github homepage of your fork, if you have one, or the main MUSCLE3 repository.
 If you've just pushed, then Github will show a "Compare & pull request" button.
 Otherwise, look up your branch using the top left drop-down button, and then click the "New pull request" button next to it.

 This gives you a page describing your pull request.
-You will want to request a merge from your issue branch, to the develop branch in the main MUSCLE 3 repository.
+You will want to request a merge from your issue branch, to the develop branch in the main MUSCLE3 repository.
 Add a description of the changes you've made, and click "Create pull request", and you're all set.